-This medicine must be given slowly, so the needle will remain in place for an hour.
-You may also receive medicines (eg, diphenhydramine, dexamethasone, acetaminophen) to help prevent possible allergic reactions to the injection.
+This medicine must be given slowly, so the needle will have remain in place for at least 60 minutes.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 3 months after the last dose of this medicine.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 months after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

-You may also need to monitor your blood pressure at home every 2 weeks or more frequent during treatment with ramucirumab.
+You may also need to monitor your blood pressure at home during treatment with ramucirumab.
 If you notice any changes to your normal blood pressure, call your doctor right away.

-This medicine may cause infusion related reactions.
-This can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.
+This medicine may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness while you are receiving this medicine.

-This medicine may increase your risk of gastrointestinal perforation.
-Tell your doctor right away if you have any of the following symptoms: severe abdominal or stomach pain or cramps, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds.
+This medicine may increase your risk of gastrointestinal perforation (a hole in the stomach with bleeding).
+Tell your doctor right away if you have severe stomach pain or cramps, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.